-Since the medal was founded, we have honored distinguished and diverse Americans including Presidents Ronald Reagan and Joe Biden, as well as six other Presidents of the United States.
-Past Medalists include former Apple CEO John Sculley, Google Chairman and CEO Eric Schmidt, Mastercard CEO Ajay Banga, IBM CEO Ginni Rometty, former PepsiCo CEO Indra Nooyi, Nobel Prize laureates Elie Wiesel and Malala Yousufzai, Sen. John McCain, Muhammad Ali, and Lee Iacocca, just to name a few.
+Since its founding, the Medal has honored a diverse group of distinguished leaders, including Presidents Ronald Reagan and Joe Biden, along with six other U.S. Presidents.
+Notable recipients include John Sculley, Eric Schmidt, Ajay Banga, Ginni Rometty, Indra Nooyi, Nobel laureates Elie Wiesel and Malala Yousafzai, Senator John McCain, Muhammad Ali, and Lee Iacocca, among many others.

 A complete list of Ellis Island Medal of Honor recipients can be found in our Medalist Archives.